-Though employers can’t expect to turn a worker’s health around on their own, making wellness a priority at work can significantly impact workforce health for the better.
+Though employers can’t expect to turn a worker’s health around all on their own, making wellness a priority at work can have a big impact on people’s health.

 An office wellness program can include healthy snacks, water instead of soda in the break room, gym passes, an in-office massage program, and ergonomic desks and workstations.

-Giving an adequate number of days off will go a long way in keeping your workers in tip-top shape.
+Giving an adequate number of days off (paid or not) and understanding that employees have a life outside of work, will go a long way in keeping your workers in tip top shape.

 Sign #4: Your Employees Are Moody

-Have you noticed that employees have been a little more pessimistic than usual?
-That’s a massive sign of employee burnout.
-If morale is low, they’ve got a lot on their plate, or they’re feeling undervalued, they may bring a bad attitude to work.
+Have you noticed that people have been a little more negative or pessimistic in a way that is out of character for them?
+That's a huge sign of employee burnout.
+If morale is low, they've got a lot on their plate, or they're feeling undervalued, they may bring a bad attitude to work.

 - Loss of motivation

 Focus on positivity.
 During your meetings it is important to solve problems but be sure to talk about the accomplishments that your employees have made.
 If you balance out the problem-solving with celebration of what's already working, it'll be easier for everyone to stay positive.